themegrill/foodhunt/readme.txt

 = Version 1.0.1 TBD =
 * Tweaks - Updated Font Awesome to version 4.6.3.
 * Tweaks - Introduced welcome page for theme.
+* Tweaks - Refactor the media uploader used in widgets.
 * Feature - Theme is now compatible with WooCommerce.

 = Version 1.0 =